dxsbiocc/Workflow/README.md

 ## Notes

-1. change directory to `pipe`
-2. default running in conda env, most of the packages and software no need to install mannually
+1. default running in conda env, most of the packages and software no need to install mannually
-3. python script `get_stats.py` need package `pandas`